robotriley/story-outliner/README.md

 Hello!
-Thank you for stopping by.
+Thanks for stopping by.

 I'm Riley Soloner.
 I'm a graduate of Flatiron School's Software Engineering bootcamp.
 I studied at their NYC campus.
 I was a part of cohort 062722.